serbuvlad/re-go-is-not-good/README.md

 K.

-> questionable compiler rigidity (2015)

-Is quite stable.
-The language switched from C to self-hosted that year so maybe it was new and not very stable at the time, idk.

 > slow json parsing

-It uses reflect so this is probably true.
+It uses reflect so this is probably true, but it wouldn't surrprise me if it isn't either.
+I should check.
 On the other hand the interface is really really really cool.

-> sort.Interface approach is clumsy

-Debatable.
-I don't mind it.

-> stuck in 70's

-Good.
-Everything since is shit. \s

-> stuck in Unix thinking

-Good if you like Unix.

-> summary: not elegant as Python, not strong as Java

-Python aka "who knows what the data types are" the language?

-“Porting my code review tools to Go from Python.
-Surprised to see a reduction in line counts.” – Scott Dunlop

-> the worst compiler toolchain ever (2014)

 Fixed.